-Tender Annuals.
-You can plant these early, too, with one important caveat: Should sprouting occur during a warm day (and remember, it’s even warmer inside the milk-jug greenhouse), you’ll have to throw a blanket over the container at night.
-For such seedlings are easily killed by frost.
+You can plant these early, too, with one important caveat: Should sprouting occur during a warm day (and remember, it’s even warmer inside the milk-jug greenhouse), you’ll have to throw a blanket over the container at night because such seedlings are easily killed by frost.
 That’s why they’re called “tender.”
-Consequently, to avoid the covering-work, it pays to delay sowing the tender annuals until March or April.
+Consequently, to avoid the covering-work, it pays to delay the sowing of tender annuals until March or April.

 Last year, in my own, zone 5-b garden, I planted perennials, annuals, herbs and vegetables using the following time-table.
 All of the seeds sprouted and survived (except the Delphiniums, probably because the seeds were old).